Faculty Positions - Continuing

-Sessional positions are posted in January for Summer semester, May for Fall semester, and September for Spring semester.
-Please note that sessional positions are subject to budgetary approval and contingent on enrollment.
+Sessional Instructor and Course Supervisor positions are generally posted in January for Summer term, May for Fall term, and September for Spring term.
+Please note that all positions are subject to budgetary approval and contingent on enrollment.

 Teaching Assistant/Tutor-Marker Positions